 Motivation, management, communications, relationships - focused on yourself or others - are a lot more effective when you understand yourself, and the people you seek to motivate or manage or develop or help.

 The personality theories that underpin personality tests and personality quizzes are surprisingly easy to understand at a basic level.
 This section seeks to explain many of these personality theories and ideas.
 This knowledge helps to develop self-awareness and also to help others to achieve greater self-awareness and development too.

-Developing understanding of personality typology, personality traits, thinking styles and learning styles theories is also a very useful way to improve your knowledge of motivation and behaviour of self and others, in the workplace and beyond.
+Developing an understanding of personality typology, personality traits, thinking styles and learning styles theories is also a very useful way to improve your knowledge of motivation and behaviour of self and others, in the workplace and beyond.

 Personality theory and tests are useful also for management, recruitment, selection, training and teaching, on which point see also the learning styles theories on other pages such as Kolb's learning styles, Gardner's Multiple Intelligences, and the VAK learning styles model.

-There are many different personality and motivational models and theories, and each one offers a different perspective.
+There are many different personalities and motivational models and theories, and each one offers a different perspective.
 The more models you understand, the better your appreciation of motivation and behaviour.
 Here are quick links to the models on this page:

-The Four Temperaments/Four Humours
+The Four Temperaments/Four senses of humour

 Carl Jung's Psychological Types

 Hans Eysenck's personality types theory